dictadata/storage-junctions/docs/transforms/aggregate_structures.md

 ## Aggregate Fields Summary

-Aggregate summary values for the dataset.
+Aggregate summary values (totals) for the dataset.

-`__` denotes the summary fields.
-Any characters after `__` are used as the field value.
-In this case there is no aggregate field
+`__summary` denotes the summary fields, i.e. not a a group by field name.

 ```javascript
   {